vvrahul11/SIMS-Cancer-Drug-Recommendation-System/README.md

 > sudo apt-get remove r-base-core
 > sudo apt-get remove r-base sudo apt-get remove autoremove

-Download the latest version of R from CRAN​>= R-3.0.0 and install from source.
+Download the latest version of R from CRAN>= R-3.0.0 and install from source.
 Click on the below link to download the latest version of R.

 http://cran.r-project.org/src/base/R-3/